WeirdMidas/AetherAtlas/README.md

 See details of the original project created by Matt Yang [the lead project](https://github.com/yc9559/sdm855-tune/commits/master) & [perfd-opt commits](https://github.com/yc9559/perfd-opt/commits/master)

+## Features
+- CPU/GPU and scheduler optimization only.
+Focused on delivering maximum energy efficiency on demand.
+- Align the EAS scheduler's behavior with the Schedutil Governor, allowing the scheduler to make better decisions with minimal latency.
+Stably reduce and increase the frequency, always finding the ideal point.
+- Optimize the device's Boost Framework for cleanup purposes by removing useless boosts and making the Boost Framework more efficient and aligned with the EAS scheduler.
+This allows for better use of the Boost Framework.

 ## Profiles

-- powersave: based on balance mode, but with lower idle frequency
+- powersave: based on balance mode, but with more aggressive entry to idle
 - balance: smoother than the stock config with lower power consumption
 - performance: without limitations, seeks maximum performance to the detriment of an efficient "to-idle"
 - fast: providing stable performance capacity considering the TDP limitation of device chassis